avolgha/bibliothek/README.md

 Source files have to be included in `src/` directory, except added type declarations.

-Relative file imports have to end with the file extensions: (`./fs` -> `./fs.js`).
-This is not required because of `tsup` (the bundling tool) but rather because we want it to be readable.

 ## Support

 If you want to contact me or you have a problem, you can write me